cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

 $ simd query gov proposal 1
 ```

-## Grant Authorization
+## Grant authorization

 Next, the granter must `grant` an authorization to the grantee.

 The authorization is a "generic" authorization, which is one that takes a message type (such as `MsgVote`) as a parameter and allows the grantee unlimited authorization to execute that message on behalf of the granter.
-Other [authorization types](https://docs.cosmos.network/v0.44/modules/authz/01_concepts.html#built-in-authorizations) include "send", "delegate", "unbond", and "redelegate" in which case a limit on the amount of tokens can be set by the granter.
-In this case, the grantee is able to vote as many times as they want until the granter revokes the authorization.
+Other [authorization types](https://docs.cosmos.network/v0.44/modules/authz/01_concepts.html#built-in-authorizations) include "send", "delegate", "unbond", and "redelegate" in which case a limit on the number of tokens can be set by the granter.
+In this case, the grantee can vote as many times as they want until the granter revokes the authorization.

 Create authorization: